anthonyrodrigues443/Machine-Learning-Projects/README.md

 <h2>🚀 Getting Started</h2>
 <b>
 Browse through the projects listed above
-Click on the repository link of the project you're interested in<be>
+Click on the repository link of the project you're interested in.<br>
-Each project repository contains:
+Each project repository contains:<br>

-Detailed README with setup instructions
+Detailed README with setup instructions<br>
-Requirements and dependencies
+Requirements and dependencies<br>
-Usage examples and documentation
+Usage examples and documentation<br>
 Dataset information (or instructions to obtain data)</b>
 <br><br>
 <h2>🤝 Contributing</h2>